atomvm/AtomVM/doc/src/example-programs.md

 In the remainder of this document, we assume the `flash.sh` script, located in the `tools/dev` directory of the AtomVM source tree.

 > Note.
-You must set the `ESP_IDF` environment varibale to the root directory of the ESP IDF SDK installation on your development machine.
+You must set the `ESP_IDF` environment variable to the root directory of the ESP IDF SDK installation on your development machine.

-You can control the serial port and baud rate via the `FLASH_SERIAL_PORT` and `FLASH_BAUD_RATE` enviornment variables, e.g.,
+You can control the serial port and baud rate via the `FLASH_SERIAL_PORT` and `FLASH_BAUD_RATE` environment variables, e.g.,

     shell$ export FLASH_SERIAL_PORT="/dev/tty.SLAB_USBtoUART"
     shell$ export FLASH_BAUD_RATE=921600